ntampellini/TSCoDe/docs/operators_keywords.rst

    band (CI-NEB) TS search after the partial optimization step, inferring reagents and products for each generated TS pose.
-For dihedral embeds, that is atropisomer rotations, scan points around the energy maxima are used.
-For all other embeds, these are guessed by obtaining reagents and products by bonding/distancing reactive atom pairs and making use of different constrained optimizations.
+For dihedral embeds, that is atropisomer rotations, scan points around the energy maxima are used (reliable).
+For all other embeds, these are guessed by obtaining reagents and products by bonding/distancing reactive atom pairs and making use of different constrained optimizations (experimental).
 For trimolecular transition states with more than one reactive pairing (``a``, ``b`` or ``c``, not ``x``, ``y`` and ``z``), only the first, non-NCI imposed pairing (a) is approached - *i.e.* the C-C reactive distance in the